The U.S. is facing a serious nursing shortage.

 “Setting realistic expectations for nurse managers is also important,” she said.
 “Some have so many meetings they’re not visible or accessible to their staff, creating distance between staff and management.”

 Also, having realistic nurse-to-manager ratios, such as 25 employees to one manager rather than 50 or more per one manager, makes staff feel they have someone who is more approachable to go to for work-related concerns.
+This is extremely important during a nursing shortage because nurses have so many other employment options.

 “I’ve seen some organizations return to using sign-on and retention bonuses to attract and retain RNs; and, at some urban hospitals, offers of free parking and gym memberships,” Douglas said.
 “We’re also seeing improved ratios regarding the number of RNs assigned to nurse managers, going back to 20 or 25 full-time employees per manager, as opposed to higher numbers.”